 2067 had received a reasonable write-up on one site I visited so I was willing to take a look at it.
 The time travel premise is always a good one.
 The future scenario of a world where oxygen is running out did sound interesting.
 Although I did have some problem with the concept the film raises of synthetic oxygen – oxygen is an atom, not a molecule and thus is the smallest possible component out of which matter can be composed.
 Being an atom, it is not able to be synthesized unless we are talking using some means of altering other atoms, which would take a massive amount of energy.

 The main problem is that 2067 sets up an interesting scenario.
 It gets Kodi Smit-McPhee into the future and gives him a mystery to solve after finding a corpse of himself with a bullet in the head leading to a series of explanations that tie back to his childhood.
 All of that said, Seth Larney does nothing interesting with the premise.
-There have been a number of films that have done dazzling things with the conceptual contortions of the time paradox in the last few years with the likes of Timecrimes (2007), Black Hollow Cage (2017), In the Light of the Moon (2019) and two standout entries from Australia with The Infinite Man (2014) and Predestination (2014).
+There have been a number of films that have done dazzling things with the conceptual contortions of the time paradox in the last few years with the likes of Timecrimes (2007), Black Hollow Cage (2017), In the Shadow of the Moon (2019) and two standout entries from Australia with The Infinite Man (2014) and Predestination (2014).

 However, all that Seth Larney does is have Kodi Smit-McPhee pottering around the abandoned ruins of the Chronicle site and not a huge amount happening.
 It’s a disappointing failure to use the time travel premise in any interesting way.
 The only real twists are about the background of the Chronicle program when you feel that the film should far more inventively have allowed the time travel premise to provide the twists.